 Do you need special educational support?

-Students with disabilities who are enrolled at the University of Copenhagen and suffer from a documented disability that requires special support in order to undertake their studies can apply for special educational support (SPS).
+Students at the University of Copenhagen (UCPH) with documented disabilities who need support in order to complete their studies can apply for special educational support (SPS).

-Please contact us as soon as possible whether you want to be enrolled in a master's degree program, as a guest student or as an exchange student.
+Please contact us as soon as possible regardless of whether you want to apply for a master's degree programme, as a guest student or as an exchange student.

-Find out if you are eligible to receive special educational support below and see what kinds of support are available.
+Below, you can find out if you are eligible for SPS and see what kind of support is available.

 Contact the SPS counsellors